Kazımcan Karataş: Ankaragücü (loan)

 On 8 February 2024, Ankaragücü signed Karataş on loan for the 2023–24 season.

 Orenburg (loan)

 On 29 July 2024, Karataş was loaned out to the Russian Premier League club Orenburg for one season.

+İstanbul Başakşehir (loan)

+On February 6, 2026, he signed a loan contract with İstanbul Başakşehir until the end of the season.

 International career

-Karataş is a youth international for Turkey, having represented the Turkey U17s and U19s.
+Born in Turkey, Karataş is of Macedonian descent.
+He is a youth international for Turkey, having represented the Turkey U17s and U19s.

 He was called up to the Turkey national football team for the first time in September 2023 for a friendly against Japan, but remained on the bench in the game.
+He opted to represent North Macedonia internationally on 2 July 2026.